Lolle2000la/Image-Sort/docs/help.md

 # Getting started

+> This document refers to version 1.X and is not relevant to current versions anymore.

 To get started, just follow this tour though the app:

 1. Select a folder, by pressing the "Select Folder" Button,